Kaltsoon/nosql/material/3-mongo-operations.md

 Now that we know about the MongoDB data model and the basic database operations, it is time to design a small database of our own.
 These are the requirements for the project's data model:

 - Should consist of at least two collections
-- At least two collections should have a relationship (implemented e.g. in a similar manner as in the example above)
+- At least two collections should have a relationship (using e.g. a similar "foreign key"-like implementation as in the previous example)

 Here are a couple of example project ideas for inspiration: